Caracol Televisión: WGEN-TV

-In December 2005, Caracol TV bought a 25% stake in Miami, Florida television station WGEN-TV.
+In December 2005, Caracol TV bought a 25% stake in Miami television station WGEN-TV.
 Programming on WGEN included Colombian and Brazilian telenovelas as well as a news program produced in Colombia.
 The station also produced a local version of Desafío 20.06, a reality show similar to Survivor, and an original US-produced variety comedy series entitled La Boca Loca de Paul, hosted by Paul Bouche.
 Some of Caracol TV's telenovelas were remade for MyNetworkTV in the US, such as Desire, based on Mesa Para Tres (Table for Three).

 The station became an affiliate of MundoFox (later MundoMax), a network linked to its Colombian rival RCN TV, since 2012 until its demise in 2016.
 Later it affiliated to Azteca América, becoming an independent again in 2017.

 In 2018, WGEN was sold to Liberman Broadcasting, and became an owned-and-operated station of Estrella TV.